Kong/lua-resty-events/README.md

 ---------
 `syntax: ev = events.new()`

-Create a new events object.
+Return a new events object.

 [Back to TOC](#table-of-contents)